 Are there any other guys who influenced your playing?
 Like Neil Peart?

 Well, not so much Neil.
 I mean, Neil’s great, you know.
-I’m not a huge fan of Rush…until we toured with them.
+I was not a huge fan of Rush until we toured with them.
 When we toured with Rush, then I became a fan.
-But up to that point I was more into the early progressive bands like Genesis and Yes, Emerson, Lake & Palmer to a certain degree and The Strawbs, Spooky Tooth, all of these kinds of mid-60s things, you know, psychedelic.
-Another guy that was a big deal when I was young was Mitch Mitchell, who was with Hendrix.
+But up to that point, I was more into the early progressive bands like Genesis and Yes, Emerson, Lake & Palmer to a certain degree and The Strawbs, Spooky Tooth, all of these kinds of mid-60s things, you know, psychedelic.
+Another big deal when I was young was Mitch Mitchell, who was with Hendrix.
 That was a big influence on me.
-You know, if anybody asks me, “Who are your influences?” it’s like, well, there’s millions of ‘em.
+You know, if anybody asks me, “Who are your influences?” it’s like, well, there are millions of them.
 There are so many great drummers playing now.
 I think I’ve seen every Buddy Rich drum solo that has been recorded on video.
-I saw one today on the Internet that I had never seen before and I’m telling you, you know, I just shake my head going, “Oh my god, this guy is superhuman.
+I saw one today on the Internet that I had never seen before, and I’m telling you, you know, I just shake my head going, “Oh my god, this guy is superhuman.
 Superhuman!”
-So, there’s so many people that have influenced me but, as far as the rock genre goes, Bonham, Mitch Mitchell, Clive Bunker – the original Jethro Tull drummer – was a big deal for me.
+Many people have influenced me, but Bonham, Mitch Mitchell, and Clive Bunker go as far as the rock genre goes.
+The original Jethro Tull drummer was a big deal for me.
 He influenced me.
-I was very young when I saw him and I was like, “Whoa.
+I was very young when I saw him, and I was like, “Whoa.
 What the hell’s that?”
 Just a completely different approach.

 THE FUTURE OF MR.BIG?

 What about the future of Mr. Big?
 Are there any plans to do new material?